 The decoupled approach is favored for one main reason: freedom.
-Teams are free to store and deliver content on the backend, while allowing the various devices the content is accessed on to determine how it gets presented.
-What this means in practice is the same content can go to a webpage and Alexa.
+Teams are free to store and deliver content on the back-end, while allowing the various devices the content is accessed on to determine how it gets presented.
+What this means in practice is the same content can go to a webpage and an Amazon Alexa device.

 Content structure enters back into the picture here.
 Alexa doesn’t want your banner image.
-She just wants your headline, sub heads, and body copy.
+It just wants your headline, subheads, and body copy.
 If your content is stored as a whole page (versus as objects), you’ll need to make an entirely new Alexa-friendly version.